Home » Symptoms » Cat Symptoms A-Z » Weeping Skin Lesions on the Paws

 Symptomerkennung für den Tierhalter und tierärztliches diagnostisches Vorgehen

-Symptom recognition by the pet owner often begins with observing Behavioral changes in the cat, such as excessive Licking or Scratching of the paws.
-During the examination at home, the pet owner should carefully check the cat’s paws for signs of redness, Swelling, Hair loss, or fluid leakage.
+Symptom recognition by the pet owner often begins with observing behavioral changes in the cat, such as excessive licking or scratching of the paws.
+During the examination at home, the pet owner should carefully check the cat’s paws for signs of redness, swelling, hair loss, or fluid leakage.

-The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. by the veterinarian will usually begin with a thorough physical examination.
-The veterinarian may also perform specific tests, such as skin swabs or biopsies, to determine the type of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., or blood tests to rule out systemic diseases.
+The diagnosis by the veterinarian will usually begin with a thorough physical examination.
+The veterinarian may also perform specific tests, such as skin swabs or biopsies, to determine the type of infection, or blood tests to rule out systemic diseases.

 Was kann der Tierhalter tun und professionelle Therapieoptionen